jorins/jorin.se-jekyll/collection/_machination/seoul256-jekyll.md

 # Footnotes

-[^1]: This is not a dig at either plugin; I use them because they are both great at what they do.
+[^not-a-dig]: This is not a dig at either plugin; I use them because they are both great at what they do.
 Their internal workings are beyond my expertise and I do not judge their code by this metric.